 Got weaving problems?
 Stumped by your spinning?
 Our resident expert Nancy Reid will answer all of your burning questions in this new regular feature!
 Previously only available on our newsletter, we are moving Nancy’s informative column over to the Woolery blog for easy reference.
-In this month’s edition, we are sharing a few questions about fiber prep; to ask your own question, email firstname.lastname@example.org or click here to post your questions in our Ravelry group!
+To ask your own question, email email@example.com or click here to post your questions in our Ravelry group!

 All the Best,